auth0-blog/vue-express-auth/README.md

 * Head to the [Auth0 dashboard](https://manage.auth0.com/dashboard)
 * Click on "APIs" and select your API
-* Copy the value for "Identifier" and past it into `audience` in `auth_config.json`
+* Copy the value for "Identifier" and paste it into `audience` in `auth_config.json`
-* Click on "Applications" and select your application
+* Click on "Applications" and select your application (Vue Events)
 * Click on "Settings"
 * Copy the value for "Domain" and paste it into `domain` in `auth_config.json`
 * Copy the value for "Client ID" and paste it into `clientId` in `auth_config.json`